top of page

 Application Process

 • Applications must be received, complete with all items, through the online grant application link.
-Applications for the next grant round will open August 1, 2024 are due September 30, 2024
+Grant applications are open February 1 thru March 31 and August 1 thru September 30.

 bottom of page